-Furthermore, full-time Audit and Supervisory Committee Members attend important meetings, liaises with the Head of the Internal Audit Department, and conducts one-on-one interviews with executive Directors, among other activities.
+Furthermore, full-time Audit and Supervisory Committee Members attend important meetings, liaises with the Head of the Internal Audit Department, and conducts one-on-one interviews with Directors who are not Audit and Supervisory Committee Members, among other activities.
 They also request the executive divisions to submit reports as necessary for the purpose of collecting information on the status of the Company's business execution, and by providing timely reports to other Audit and Supervisory Committee Members, they strive to improve the supervisory functions of the committee.